zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 encapsulates [LevelDB](http://code.google.com/p/leveldb/), an open source on-disk key-value store written by Google Fellows Jeffrey Dean and Sanjay Ghemawat.
 LevelDB is a relatively new entrant into the growing list of key/value database libraries but it has some very interesting qualities that we believe make it an ideal candidate for use in Riak.
-LevelDB’s storage architecture is more like [BigTable’s](http://en.wikipedia.org/wiki/BigTable) memtable/sstable model than it is like either Bitcask or InnoDB.
-This design and implementation brings the possibility of a storage engine without Bitcask’s RAM limitation and without any of the drawbacks of InnoDB.
+LevelDB's storage architecture is more like [BigTable's](http://en.wikipedia.org/wiki/BigTable) memtable/sstable model than it is like either Bitcask or InnoDB.
+This design and implementation brings the possibility of a storage engine without Bitcask's RAM limitation and without any of the drawbacks of InnoDB.

 Riak 1.2 introduced changes in elevelDB that allow users to tune levelDB performance for "large data" environments typical in Riak deployments.

 ### Strengths: